loudonadam/bonsai-tracker-react/README.md

 The script will install backend and frontend dependencies, create `backend/.venv`, copy `.env.example` to `.env.local` when missing, and then launch both the FastAPI API (`http://localhost:8000`) and the Vite dev server (`http://localhost:5173`) bound to `0.0.0.0`.
-Press **Ctrl+C** when you are finished to stop both processes.

-To test on another device (e.g., your phone) while the script is running, export your computer's LAN IP before execution so the terminal prints the external URL:
+It now attempts to detect your LAN IP automatically so the console prints the shareable URL and `.env.local` gets an updated `VITE_API_BASE_URL`.
+If automatic detection fails (or you want to override the address), export `HOST_IP` before launching:

 ```bash
 HOST_IP=192.168.1.42 ./start_project.sh
 ```

-Update `.env.local` so `VITE_API_BASE_URL` points to the same IP address if you have not already.
 Devices on the same network can then open `http://<your-ip>:5173` in a browser and use the app normally.
+Press **Ctrl+C** when you are finished to stop both processes.

 You can re-run the script anytime; it is idempotent and simply restarts the servers after ensuring dependencies are installed.